DrSquare/prompt_engineering/README.md

 **Frequency_penalty:**

 - A value between -2.0 and 2.0 that penalizes tokens based on how frequently they've appeared
--   Higher values discourage repetition of the tokens that has been already usued.
+- Higher values discourage repetition of the tokens that have been already used.
--  Reduce reduncy.
-Negative values can encourage repetition if that's desirec.
+- Reduce redundancy.
+Negative values can encourage repetition if that's desired.

 **Presence_penalty:**

 - Similar to frequency_penalty but slightly different in logic.
 A higher positive value penalizes tokens that have already appeared in the text, regardless of frequency.
 - Encourages the model to explore totally new topics (novelty) or vocabulary.
 - Helps to avoid repeating entire lines or phrases

 I've found these parameters particularly useful when: